athankefalas/swift-toasts/README.md

 🍎 Compatible with multiple Apple's platforms and all SwiftUI versions.

-🛠️ Variety of modifiers and controls that can be used to present Toasts using SwiftUI inspired APIs.
+🛠️ Variety of ways that can be used to present Toasts using SwiftUI inspired APIs.

 ## Compatibility